-In this paper, we solely consider Usage Extensibility which is the most straightforward way of creating control flow extensions.
-Usage extensibility applies to activities, denoting atomic tasks (either performed automatically or by a human actor) or referencing nested subflows (to hierarchically structure processes and re-use existing functionality).
+In this paper, we solely consider $Usage\ Extensibility$ which is the most straightforward way of creating control flow extensions.
+Usage extensibility applies to activities, denoting atomic tasks (either performed automatically or by a human actor) or referencing nested subflows.
 The idea is to have an extension replacing an activity A of the reference flow by another activity A'.
-Technically, the to-bereplaced and replacing activities A and A' need to expose compatible interfaces (for the data flow) to have the extensibility framework seamlessly perform the replacement without human intervention at runtime.
+Technically, the to-be-replaced and replacing activities A and A' need to expose compatible interfaces (for the data flow) to have the extensibility framework seamlessly perform the replacement without human intervention at runtime.

-Figure 2 depicts a "Make to Order" reference process derived from a public SAP Solution Composer4 business scenario map.
+Figure 2 depicts a "Make to Order" reference process derived from a public SAP Solution Composer business scenario map.
 Make to Order specifies a vendor-side process in discrete industries where a good is manufactured upon an incoming order from a customer.
-On the vendor side, activities are performed by three different roles: (1) a sales department, (2) manufacturing, and (3) quality assurance.
+On the vendor side, activities are performed by three different roles: (1) sales department, (2) manufacturing, and (3) quality assurance.
 After negotiating delivery dates and completing the production planning, manufacturing ultimately produces the good with interleaved quality checks for the production process and final checks for the good itself.
 At customization, this process is extended to optionally modify those quality gates depending on the order volume.
 That is, for high-volume orders a four-eyes quality check applies as part of the final checks.
 For this purpose, the extension replaces the "Final Quality Checks" task by the subflow depicted in Figure 3 (left).